thet/quintagroup.dropdownmenu/README.txt

 Introduction
 ------------

+The product allows you to build a responsive multilevel drop-down menu that will provide your visitors with organized and intuitive navigation.
+On mobile devices your top menu bar transforms into one drop-down.
+By clicking on the title or a small arrow next to it all-level menu items appear below the title.

 This package allows to build dropdown menu through the web with portal_actions.
 Submenus are built from a tree of nested Category Actions and Actions.